The Three Steps Coronavirus Regulations

 The (No.2) lockdown regulations were subject to numerous amendments too, and there were lots of local regulations which ran alongside the general English regulations, which related to areas with higher infection rates.

 These previous regulations (three tiers) have now been replaced by a set of regulations, organised into four tiers Medium, High, Very High and Stay at Home.
 These came into force, as an amendment (The Health Protection (Coronavirus, Restrictions) (All Tiers and Obligations of Undertakings) (England) (Amendment) Regulations 2020) of The Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020, on 20th December 2020.
-On the 6th January 2021, an amendment was made to the regulations that placed the whole of England into Tier 4.
+These regulations were not as permissive of gathering as some of the previous sets of regulations were.

 Organising or facilitating gatherings of more than 30 people is a separate offence under the regulations, unless one of the exceptions set out in the regulations applies to that gathering.
 Organisation or facilitation means to “hold, or be involved in the holding” of a gathering.
 Merely attending does not count as facilitation.
-However, as protests are not permitted as part of the Tier 4 restrictions, facilitation of protests does not seem to be permitted.
+For the reasons set out above, the organisation or facilitation of protest, provided that the requirements are met, is permitted.

 The regulations can be enforced by a police officer, a police community support officer or someone designated as such by a local authority or secretary of state.
 This includes the power to direct gatherings to disperse, direct anyone in the gathering to go back to the place that they live, or even remove a person from the gathering using reasonable force.

 Acting in breach of the restrictions constitutes a criminal offence.
 The offences are punishable by fines and conviction would result in a criminal record.
-But the police can also choose to use a regime of “fixed penalty notices” or “FPNs” which is more severe than those in previous regulations.
-The fixed penalty notices now range from – effectively - £200 for a first FPN (£100 if paid within 2 weeks), to £6,400 for a sixth FPN, or any offence thereafter.
+But the police can also choose to use a regime of “fixed penalty notices” or “FPNs”.
+The fixed penalty notices range from – effectively - £200 for a first FPN (£100 if paid within 2 weeks), to £6,400 for a sixth FPN, or any offence thereafter.

 There is a fixed penalty of £10,000 for organising gatherings of more than 30 people, unless the gathering is permitted under one of the exceptions.